csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

   !include code/item.cs
   ```

 - When you write a program that constructs an `Item` from literal values, you (the programmer) can make sure you only use positive prices.
-However, if you construct an `Item` based on input provided by the user, you can't be certain that the user will follow directions and enter a valid price:
+However, if you construct an `Item` based on input provided by the user, you cannot be certain that the user will follow directions and enter a valid price:

     ```
     Console.WriteLine("Enter the item's description");